-Waste operator Jim Ferry faces jail if he does not clean up his illegal facility at Rossbracken
+Co Donegal waste operator Jim Ferry has been told by a High Court judge that he will be sent to jail if he does not clean up his illegal waste facility at Rossbracken, Letterkenny.

 Ferry was "a disgrace to the people of Donegal", Mr Justice Max Barrett told him during a hitherto unreported sitting of the court on July 28th.
 The hearing was sparked by a Donegal County Council application for an order of attachment and committal against Ferry.

 In plain English, the council wanted him imprisoned for contempt, because of his failure to adhere to a High Court order granted last April.

 The day after being told he would be jailed, a fire broke out inside a shed at the illegal facility.
 It was the latest in the chain of extraordinary events attending the latter-day life and times of Ferry's Donegal waste enterprises.

 Since April, efforts to get Ferry to obey the law and cease his polluting activities have been proceeding by stealth, at the behest of Donegal County Council.
 In this, the council is being encouraged by the Waste Enforcement Regional Lead Authority (Werla).
 Werla is a little known European Union-inspired tier between the Department of the Environment and local authorities whose function is to ensure environmental legislation is complied with and enforced uniformly across the State.

 Ferry controls an 11-acre site at Rossbracken which is a special area of conservation near the Letterkenny to Buncrana road, a stretch of the Wild Atlantic Way.
 From there he has run a waste collection business through two companies: Ferry's Refuse Collection Limited, which he owns; and Ferrys Refuse Recycling Limited, which is owned by his daughter but which Ferry effectively controls.